Art & Art History

 ART 4300.
 PROFESSIONAL PRACTICES.
 3 Hours.

-Professional practices for upcoming graduating BFA art majors in studio and media concentration, excluding graphics.
+Professional practices for upcoming graduating BFA art majors in studio and media concentration, excluding design students.
 Exploration of professional capabilities applied to media and studio areas.
 Emphasis on complex professional skills, knowledge and presentation.

 ART 4304.
 ART AND THE HUMAN CONDITION.
 3 Hours.